Member Article

 Crofton Farm

-The first farm visit on June 16 was to Rob Vines’ 480-acre mixed farm in Crofton.
-On a wonderful summer evening, we learnt more about what regenerative agriculture means in practical terms.
-We saw the bird and bug areas which Rob has planted under the ELMs government policy, covering about 10% of his farm.
-These were teeming with insects and their seed will feed birds over the winter.
-Rob explained why cows are an essential part of the crop rotation to help improve soil health as their manure is vital, increasing worms and micro-organisms and partly substitutes for expensive synthetic fertiliser.
-In the winter, after arable crops have been harvested, Rob plants cover or “catch” crops which cows (or sheep) can eat, which produce oxygen and store carbon and also prevent soil erosion and nitrogen leaching.
+In the winter, after arable crops have been harvested, Rob plants cover or “catch” crops which cows (or sheep) can eat.
+These crops produce oxygen and store carbon.
+They also prevent soil erosion and reduce nitrogen leaching.
 We also learned that dairy herds can now be selectively bred to produce 97% female cows, and that some farmland – even in fertile Wiltshire – is of insufficient quality to grow crops and can only be used for grassland.
 This sort of land might lie unused if the number of farm animals was reduced.
-In addition, due to variable weather some fields of cereal are judged of insufficient quality for human consumption, so are used for cattle - which also eat many by-products of farming including brewer’s grain and soya meal.
+In addition, variable weather conditions mean that some field produce cereal crops that are deemed to be of insufficient quality for human consumption.
+Alongside other agricultural by-products such as brewer's grain and soya meal, cattle eat this low-quality cereal.
 We were surprised to find that about half of Rob’s crops (mainly maize) are grown for the anaerobic digester near Andover, to produce methane which is piped into the natural gas grid for domestic use.
-There is a complex balance between weed control and soil health; ‘no till’ agriculture means that the soil structure is undisturbed, the soil is healthier and increases the amount of carbon locked in the soil, but sometimes fields must be ploughed to control weeds.
-To complete a memorable visit, we were lucky enough to see a “sun dog”, an unusual atmospheric optical phenomenon of a bright spot to one side of the Sun.

 Photos courtesy of Jeremy Wyatt.